Graham Borland, Hughes Hall

 ‘Signets Reborn: H.D.'s Serpent-and-Thistle Signet Ring and Louvre Museum Item Number BJ 1212’.
 Notes and Queries 71.1 (March 2024).
 117-120.
 DOI: 10.1093/notesj/gjad131 <https://academic.oup.com/nq/article/71/1/117/7560320>

-‘Incidents in the order of time: epic and apocalyptic form in H.D.’s Helen in Egypt and Trilogy’, in The Sound of the Past: Modernist Echoes and Incantations (Delaware: Vernon Press).
-Commissioned.
+‘Incidents in the order of time: epic and apocalyptic form in H.D.’s Trilogy and Helen in Egypt’, in The Sound of the Past: Modernist Echoes and Incantations (Delaware: Vernon Press).
+Forthcoming.

 ‘Review: Christian Heresy, James Joyce, and the Modernist Literary Imagination: Reinventing the Word, by Gregory Erickson’.
 The Modernist Review.
 Commissioned.

 ‘Writing with porpoise: Woolf, “mysticism”, and aquatic life’.
-Virginia Woolf, Europe, and Peace: The 28th Annual International Virginia Woolf Society Conference, University of Kent, 2017.
+Virginia Woolf, Europe, and Peace: the 28th Annual International Virginia Woolf Conference.
+University of Kent, 2017.

 Public engagement

 Guest talk: ‘Introduction to the academic study of Western Esotericism: rejected knowledge and the myth of disenchantment’.
-Mystics Society, University of Cambridge Student Union, 2023.
+Mystics Society, Cambridge Student Union, 2023.